robinryf/docker-images/README.md

 ### Nuget

 To build NuGet packages in a CI environment.
 NuGet is officially only supported on Windows.
 But using Mono it also works on Linux.
+This image also includes dotnet core sdk to build .net core libraries.